Nurbanu Sultan

 Atik Valide Mosque

-In addition to the mosque, there is also a madrasa, a hadith college, a school for Quran recitation, an elementary school, a dervish convent, a hospital and a hospice that includes a guest-house and a double caravanserai.
+The complex included the mosque, also a madrasa, a hadith college, a Quran school, an elementary school, a dervish lodge, a hospital and a hospice featuring a guest-house and a double caravanserai.

 Nurbanu Sultan mosque in Uskudar